SAP/ui5-tooling/docs/pages/ESSupport.md

 # ECMAScript Support

 UI5 Tooling offers general support for `ES2022` ECMAScript features.
 While a `ui5 build` is executed, UI5 Tooling analyses a project's code.
-Depending on the project type, you have to consider some restrictions regarding the used of certain ECMAScript syntax.
+Depending on the project type, you have to consider some restrictions regarding the usage of certain ECMAScript syntax.

 | UI5 Tooling Version | Supported ECMAScript Version | Note |
 |-------------------- |----------------------------- | ---- |
 | v3.0+               | ECMAScript 2022              |      |
 | v2.0+               | ECMAScript 2009/ES5          | Note that code up to ECMAScript 2020 can be parsed, however required code analysis might not work correctly for specific language features |

-In section [Language Features with Limitations](#language-features-with-limitations) all limitations grouped by the kind of ECMAScript artefact are described.
-In section [Code Analyzing](#code-analyzing) there is a more detailed explaination what kind of code analysis is done by the UI5 Tooling.
+The following section describes all restrictions grouped by the kind of ECMAScript language feature.
+To get more insights into the code analysing executed by UI5 Tooling check out [Code Analysis](./CodeAnalysis.md).

-## Language Features with Limitations
+## Language Features with Restrictions

-The following sections describe the limitations grouped by the ECMAScript language feature.
+The following sections describe the restrictions grouped by the ECMAScript language feature.

 ### JavaScript modules